marcoutojr/COVID-19-Statistics-Brazil/README.md

 # COVID-19 - Statistics in Brazil

 Statistical data about COVID-19 cases in Brazil.
 Data source: https://labs.wesleycota.com/sarscov2/br/
 This repository aggregates data about COVID-19 in Brazil from the Brazilian Ministry of Health and Brazilan Health State Offices.

 The general scenario until 24/03/2020 is presented below.
-I have included comparisons between some states, was well and the detail in SP State, the epicenter of the pandemic in Brazil.
+I also have included comparisons between some states and the detail in SP State, the epicenter of the pandemic in Brazil.

 I intend to make daily updates in this dataset, whenever possible.